tawi1/Tile-Prefab-Placer/docs/source/modes.rst

 Brush
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Create an object on any collider surface or meshes another object.
+Create an object on any collider or mesh surface of another object.

 	.. image:: images/modes/SingleMode/SingleModeTab6.png